dtedesco1/dted.github.io/index.md

 # Who?

-I'm an American in China who uses technology to bring humanity a bit closer together.
+I'm an American in China working to bring humanity closer together.

 ## Major public interests
 Use technology to build positive networks of people.